-- In a large stainless steel saute pan, add the olive oil, garlic, red pepper flakes, and anchovy fillets.
-Heatover low heat, stirring every 30 seconcs or so, until the oil just begins to lightly sizzle and you can smell the olive oil.
+- While the water is coming to a boil, add olive oil, garlic, red pepper flakes, and anchovy fillets to a large, deep stainless steel saute pan.
+Heat over low heat, stirring every 30 seconds or so, until the oil just begins to lightly sizzle and you can smell the olive oil.
 This will take 4-5 minutes.

 - Once the oil is warm and infused, add the drained whole tomatoes and a ½ teaspoon of kosher salt to the pan.
 Turn the heat to medium-low and simmer, stirring often, for 12-13 minutes.

 - At this point, your water for the pasta should be boiling.
 Season the water with 2 tablespoons of kosher salt and drop the pasta into the boiling water.
 Set the cooking time for 2 minutes less than the package directions states.

 - Once you drop the pasta into the water, add the capers and olives to the tomato sauce, and continue to simmer the sauce over medium-low while the pasta cooks, about 5-6 minutes.

 - Drain the cooked pasta, reserving ½ cup of the cooking water.

 - Add the drained noodles, along with ¼ cup of the cooking liquid to the puttanesca sauce and toss to coat.
 Continue to simmer the sauce, adding additional cooking liquid as needed, until the noodles are cooked and the sauce clings to the pasta.

 - Turn off the heat, taste and add pepper to taste and additional salt if needed.
 Fold in the fresh parsley and serve with parmesan cheese if desired.